BEST GREEN TEA UK 2022 BUYER’S GUIDE

 From Hangzhou in Zhejiang province comes the favourite green tea of mainland China.
 Its fresh, sweet taste has inspired poetry from Lu Yu’s time to today.
 Its leaves are flat, long, and vibrant green and will yield several infusions of delicate, flowery aroma and flavour from its yellow-green liquor.

 Up to eight spring grades of Dragonwell are possible.
 Each grade is different — sometimes slightly, sometimes radically — but each has that distinctive Dragonwell taste.

 Gyokuro has been referred to as”history, philosophy, and art in a single cup.”It is the best green tea in Japan.
 This is a premier, noble green tea made from single buds that are picked once a year.
-The leaves are small and extremely fragrant and tender.
+These teas are little and extremely fragrant and tender.
 Gyokuro should be made with about five heaping teaspoons of long, thin leaves with about 1/2 cup of water at 120°F (49°Q. Steeped for about 1 1/2 minutes, the tea is poured off completely.
-The leaves can then be reinfused with slightly hotter water.
+The tea can then be reinfused with slightly hotter water.